 - Stalking; and

-- Violation of a domestic violence protective order.
+- Violation of a domestic violence protective order.1

-To help you better understand the immigration consequences of a domestic violence conviction, our California criminal defense lawyers discuss, below:
+To help you better understand the immigration consequences of a domestic violence conviction, our criminal and immigration lawyers discuss, below:

 - 1. The U.S. Immigration and Nationality Act and domestic violence